ZECTBynmo/Riddler/README.md

 Many aspects of the server are covered by unit tests
 ```
   Importer
     #parseLine()
       ✓ should parse a single line of a questions file
       ✓ should have all expected data
       ✓ should turn numerical data into Numbers
     #eachLine()
       ✓ should open a file and iterate over its lines

   Server
     #run()
-      ✓ should start up the server
+      ✓ should start up the server (60ms)
+    GET
       ✓ should return the current count of questions
       ✓ should fetch a question
+      ✓ should fetch all questions (55ms)
+    POST
+      ✓ should create a question (48ms)
-      ✓ should create a question
+      ✓ should create a question by components
+      ✓ should fail to create an improperly formed question
+      ✓ should fail creation if the answer is wrong
+      ✓ should fail creation if the distractors repeat
+    PUT
       ✓ should update a question
+      ✓ should update a question by components
+      ✓ should fail update with a wrong answer (should validate)
+    DELETE
+      ✓ should delete a question

+  17 passing (387ms)

 ```